Transformation Directorate

 Each cohort of engagement comprises:

-Core deliberations: bringing together 120 people who are reflective of the population of England, coming together over 3 days to discuss and deliberate key questions.
-These deliberations will be held in four in person meetings in regional hubs, linked together through technology.
+Core deliberations: bringing together 120 people who are reflective of the population of England, coming together to discuss and deliberate key questions.
+Previously, our deliberations have been held over three in person days, but are changing slightly for this cohort to two in person days and three shorter virtual workshops.
+The in person deliberation days will be held in four regional hubs, linked together through technology.

 Inclusive engagement: to engage groups for whom participation in deliberations is unsuitable, we plan to run 10, one day workshops, with around 8-12 people per workshop.
 We will primarily work with intermediary groups to reach this audience.